latchset/jose/doc/ronn/jose-jwk-use.1.md

 However, by specifying the `-r` option you can ensure that a JWK will not be allowed unless it explicitly permits the option.

+In normal operation, `jose jwk use` will fail if any of the JWKs do not validate.
+However, if the `-o` option is used `jose jwk use` will instead write a JWK(Set) containing all of the input keys that validate.
+If no JWKs validate, the command will fail.

 ## OPTIONS

 * `-i` _JSON_, `--input`=_JSON_ :